Chapter 6 : Confusing Clues

 "Some of them do look familiar," Sophie suddenly said, looking over at the parchment in Al's hand.

 Al shot back into a sitting position.
 "Yeah!
-Sophie you look, you're smart," he added hopefully, pushing the paper into her hand.
+Sophie you look, you're way better at this sort of stuff than I am," he added hopefully, pushing the paper into her hand.
 She blushed a little, but less than she normally would have.
 She was getting better around him.
 I watched as she quickly looked over the list and her eyebrows furrowed in concentration.

 He grinned.
 "Sophie you're a life saver.
 At least I'll know where to begin.
 Thank you."